In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 – Carbon intensity of electricity production (in terms of grams of CO2 emitted per kWh produced)

-Purpose Of This Information
+Potential Importance Of This Information

 What We Generally Found

-When we break it down to State level from the national level, not all the States in United States who use the most renewable energy as part of their electricity generation energy source mix have the highest electricity prices, and vice versa for countries that use far less renewable energy for their electricity generation.
+When we break it down to State level from the national level, not all the States in United States who use the most renewable energy as part of their electricity generation energy source mix have the highest electricity prices, and vice versa for States that use far less renewable energy for their electricity generation.

-But, some States with higher renewable energy share of electricity generation do have higher than average electricity prices, and some of them very high prices.
+But, some States with higher renewable energy share of electricity generation do have higher than average, or very high electricity prices.

-Using One State As An Example
+Using California As An Example

 Having said that, their CO2 emissions from electricity production are lower than average, which means they may be benefiting from lower greenhouse gas emissions